Men With Custer NOT from the UK

 - 3. Private James Thomas (real name Thomas James Stowers), Company B

-- 4. Private Ernest Wasmus, Company K – to be published shortly
+- 4. Private Ernest Wasmus, Company K

 - Note: With the exception of Hammer, all three other publications benefited significantly, directly or indirectly, from the findings of my meticulous research over many years though, until recently, this has mainly been confined to men who were born in the UK (see Biographies page) plus a small number from the Republic of Ireland and mainland Europe.
 I have chosen to use Nichols here as it contains the most information relating to both pre and post military service.
 Williams is essentially aimed at the more serious student, while Wagner, which can be read online, is generally less comprehensive and restricted to those who were in the field during the Little Big Horn campaign.